 - If you want to find out more about the project and the resources currently available, please register (which allows access to the wiki only) and visit our wiki (after your registration has been approved, which usually takes less than 3 days).

-- If you want to gain access to a specific item type or a brief cognitive ability measure, please fill in the registration form (after registering yourself on this website, i.e. the step above, as your login info will be required).
+- If you want to gain access to a specific item type or a brief cognitive ability measure, please fill in the application form (after registering yourself on this website, i.e. the step above, as your login info will be required).
 Please allow up to one week for us to process your registration.
 There is no automatic notification of the process result.
 Please come back later and check if you can access the item types section, where you will find all ICAR measures available, if your application has been approved.
 Sorry for the inconvenience.

 - If you want to collaborate or develop your own item type, please contact the ICAR core team at email@example.com.